sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-annotations/cp-mobile-dev-kit-annotations.md

     <!-- border -->![MDK](img-6.11.png)

-3. In following pages, you can create a new record, modify an existing record, open the product image and even delete the record.
+3. In following pages, you can create a new record, modify an existing record, open the product image, add a purchase order item, add a sales order item and even delete the record.

     <!-- border -->![MDK](img-6.12.png)
     <!-- border -->![MDK](img-6.13.png)